cakephp/docs/en/orm/table-objects.rst

     $results = $query->execute();

-Once you've started a query you can use the :doc:`/orm/query-builder` interface to build more complex queries adding additional conditions, limits, or include associations using the fluent interface::
+Once you've started a query you can use the :doc:`/orm/query-builder` interface to build more complex queries, adding additional conditions, limits, or include associations using the fluent interface::

     $query = $articles->find('all')